DreamVB/MyLinksXE/README.md

 - Added programs about box.
 - Send program to the tray.
 - Done a few other adjustments

+## Update Version XE2 - Update 2
+- Few changes to GUI
+- Fixed a few more bugs
+- You can now assign an icon for bookmarks and categories.
+- Web browsers are now configurable from a new dialog box
+- Default browser can now be assigned when opening links.
+- Added clear all bookmarks from category.
+- Added duplicate category.
+- Added duplicate bookmark.
+- Updated move to dialog.
+- Export all bookmarks updated so you can set the colours or the webpage.
+- Done a few other updates.

+-

 ## Other
 This projected uses the lazarus-main-images-general_purpose more on this icon pack can be found here